 Reducing your eyes’ sun exposure is probably the best way to avoid getting a sunlight-related headache.
 Here are a few simple tools you can use.

-If you have photophobia, you might already be familiar with Axon Optics lenses for indoor use.
-These precision-tinted lenses filter out the wavelengths of light most likely to cause discomfort or trigger a migraine.
-But did you know we also make outdoor lenses?
-All of our stylish frames come in both indoor and outdoor tints, so you can step outside and know those peepers are well protected.
+If you have photophobia, you might already be familiar with Axon Optics for indoor use.
+Every pair of our glasses comes with Avulux lenses, which absorb up to 97% of blue, amber, and red wavelengths of light most likely to cause discomfort or trigger a migraine.
+But did you know they can also be used outdoors?
+Wearing our glasses, you can step outside and know those peepers are protected.

 We have heard from many sunlight-sensitive customers that our lenses make a big difference for them.

 I’ve been able to spend time in direct sunlight without starting to feel sick (which means a migraine will follow).
 They also slowed a migraine considerably when I put them on as soon as I started to feel like everything was too bright (which is more than most of the medications I’ve tried).~Indigo, Axon Optics Customer